About Us

 We accomplish this by educating ourselves, and provide a spiritually uplifting ,professional and serene atmosphere for all our guests.

-Kerry-Anne Ashley was just 22 years old when she opened her first Albany salon.
+Kerry-Ann was just 22 years old when she opened her first Albany salon.

 She knew she wanted to work for herself, as she came from a long line of entrepreneurs, and she had always been interested in hair but didn't think she would make it a career.